xiix0/scam/README.md

-Tuesday After Lunch is the cosmic time of the week.
+You never have to change anything you got up in the middle of the night to write.
+		-- Saul Bellow